Prune & Apricot Coffee Cake

 2. In a small bowl, combine brown sugar, 1 tablespoon flour, and cinnamon; set aside.

-8. Spread 1/3 of the batter in the prepared pan.
+6. Spread 1/3 of the batter in the prepared pan.
 Sprinkle with 1/3 of the brown sugar mixture and drizzle with about 2 tablespoons melted butter.
+Repeat layers two more times.

 Prune & Apricot Coffee Cake FAQ